ufo2011/NXP-MCUBootUtility/README.md

 define symbol m_data2_end              = 0x202BFFFF;
 ```

-　　You need to modify the Defined symbols in the project configuration options for the flexspi_nor project as follows: (Set XIP_BOOT_HEADER_ENABLE to 0, It is no need to generate an image containing the i.MXRT boot headers).
+　　You need to modify the Defined symbols in the project configuration options for the flexspi_nor project as follows: (Set XIP_BOOT_HEADER_ENABLE to 0, It is no need to generate an image containing the i.MXRT boot headers; Keep XIP_BOOT_HEADER_ENABLE as 1, The generated image will contain i.MXRT boot headers).

 ![NXP-MCUBootUtility_sdkProjectOptions](http://henjay724.com/image/cnblogs/nxpSecBoot_sdkProjectOptions.PNG)